Sasabmeg/FOnline-BraveNewWorld/README.md

 ## Download

-Well, in case you are new to git and have trouble getting all parts together, here is the version of june 2023 version in a zip file: https://drive.google.com/drive/folders/1vwbpr6ibALMCTicI_XowWplHcCb66LTO?usp=sharing
+Well, in case you are new to git and have trouble getting all parts together, here is the version of june 2023 in a zip file: https://drive.google.com/drive/folders/1vwbpr6ibALMCTicI_XowWplHcCb66LTO?usp=sharing

-Working versions or ones thtat need testing may be added later, periodaically, but should not count on them.
+Working versions or ones that need testing may be added later, periodaically, but should not count on them.